Ehsan-Home/URL_shortener/README.md

 62 ^ 52 ~= 3.67 x 10^78
 ```

 As we can observe, this is a very big number (much larger than the number of atoms in the observable universe).
-Therefore, we can make sure the database will have enough space for storing the entries as well as the SMS doesn't exceed more than 67 chars.
+Therefore, the short URL can be expanded up to 52 characters as well as the number of generated short URLs can be up to `3.67 * 10^78`.

 ## How to run the app?